 - Extremely low sodium - 10mg per ounce, one of the lowest of any cheese type

 Mascarpone's nutritional profile reflects its nature as a cream product, not a milk-protein cheese.
 It provides fat and calories effectively and very little else.
-This is not a criticism.
-Its culinary value has nothing to do with protein or calcium density.

 These figures are from the USDA FoodData Central database for standard mascarpone.